DaftMobile/ReduKt/redukt-data/README.md

 1. `DataSources.FetchBook` is resolved with `DataSourceResolver` from the closure.
 If `DataSourceResolver` or `DataSource` with given key is missing, exception is thrown and flow ends here.
 2. `DataSourceAction(DataSources.FetchBook, DataSourcePayload.Started("book-1"))` is dispatched.
-3. Foreground coroutine is launched. `dispatch` method returns here.
-Rest of the flow happens in the coroutine.
+3. A Foreground coroutine is launched. `dispatch` method returns here.
+The rest of the flow happens in the coroutine.
 4. `DataSource` is called with "book-1".
-   * If it fails, `DataSourceAction(DataSources.FetchBook, DataSourcePayload.Failure("book-1", exception))` is dispatched.
+    * If it fails, `DataSourceAction(DataSources.FetchBook, DataSourcePayload.Failure("book-1", exception))` is
+      dispatched.
-   * If it returns response properly, `DataSourceAction(DataSources.FetchBook, DataSourcePayload.Success("book-1", response))`.
+    * If it returns response properly, `DataSourceAction(DataSources.FetchBook, DataSourcePayload.Success("book-1", response))` is dispatched.

 ### Cancelling calls